 HCC is actively collaborating with decision-makers, other land trusts and trade organizations and public interest groups statewide to create the Texas Farm and Ranch Lands Conservation Advisory Council, which will create standards for and incentivize private lands preservation agreements.

 HCC serves on the advisory council of the Texas Coalition for Conservation, which educates decision-makers statewide regarding the benefits of preserving Texas's natural ecology and recreational resources.

 HCC is a member of the Texas Land Trust Council serving citizens across the state.

 HCC conducts regular tours for scouts and other youth groups on its open space lands and teaches these young citizens best management practices for habitat restoration.

 HCC implements comprehensive ecological restoration programs on its own and in partnerships with landowners and public agencies to ensure clean water and better air quality across the aquifer region.

 Needs StatementDonations to HCC fund the labor that's needed to leverage public funds into successful conservation projects.
 Our staff of wildlife scientists, conservation professionals, and real estate experts help landowners, elected officials, and regional planners identify land for conservation projects.
 Then HCC works with these partners to shepherd the projects through to completion.
 We may not have a huge budget, but we're efficient and we're effective.
-Over the last decade, HCC has leveraged $600,000 in staff resources into conservation easements with an appraised value of more than $80,000,000!

 Please make a tax-deductible gift today to help Hill Country Conservancy protect open space and the Texas Hill Country.